Current News and Events

 - Targets MUST be a minimum 5ft. height (ground to target top).
 Set targets at desired distance from the 50 yard line.

-- During Public Hours please follow RSO’s instructions.
+- During Public Hours the 50 yard range is only open to members, please follow RSO’s instructions.

 Please, do not go downrange if anyone is shooting, until a “cease fire” is called and all guns holstered or unloaded and tabled, even if they are on the far side of the range.
 Rocks or bullet fragments can ricochet sideways and hurt or kill you!